qdrant/landing_page/qdrant-landing/content/documentation/tutorials/create-snapshot.md

 ## Create and download snapshots

-Qdrant exposes HTTP endpoint to request creating a snapshot, but we can also call it with the Python SDK.
+Qdrant exposes an HTTP endpoint to request creating a snapshot, but we can also call it with the Python SDK.
 Our setup consists of 3 nodes, so we need to call the endpoint **on each of them** and create a snapshot on each node.
 While using Python SDK, that means creating a separate client instance for each node.

 <aside role="status">You may get a timeout error, if the collection size is big.
-You can trigger snapshot process in the background, without awaiting for the result, by using <code>wait=false</code> parameter.
+You can trigger the snapshot process in the background, without awaiting for the result, by using <code>wait=false</code> parameter.
 You can always <a href="/documentation/concepts/snapshots/#list-snapshot">list all the snapshots through the API</a> later on.</aside>

 ```python